noahehall/boat/src/captain/nirvai/captain/readme.rst

 About
 -----
-- personas for nirvai installers & scripts
+- personas for nirvai transports & workflows